-The Company is currently negotiating an amendment for the third and final payment on the option agreement for Paterson Lake due May 1, 2020.
+The Company amended the third and final payment on the option agreement for Paterson Lake, please refer to the period ended May 31, 2020 financial statements.

 Figure 4 Gullwing-Tot Lakes property surface sample assay results.

 Liquidity and Going Concern